Jayden Nelson: Senior

 In January 2020, Nelson was called up to the Canadian senior team ahead of friendlies against Barbados and Iceland.
 He made his debut on January 7 against Barbados, coming on as a substitute in a 4–1 victory and scored his first goal three days later, also against Barbados.

+In June 2023, Nelson was named to Canada's preliminary roster for the 2023 CONCACAF Gold Cup.
+Initially left off the roster, on June 26 he was called into the final squad along with Liam Fraser as replacements for Sam Adekugbe and Stephen Eustáquio.

 Personal life

 Jayden was born in Canada and is of Jamaican descent.
 In 2022, Nelson made a donation to his former elementary school to restart a snack program which had been discontinued.